CaseyHaralson/pinkyring-server-template/README.md

 The configuration helper also allows settings to be set as "secret" which will only be able to come from a secret repository.
 The project template doesn't come with a secret repo so it is set as null in the di container loader.
 To load secrets, a file that implements the secret repository interface (from the core/interfaces/IConfig file) will need to be created and set in the di container loading function.

+### Notes

+#### Helpful Rule
+- Things internal to the main project (non-apps) can get their dependencies injected via their class constructor by the di container.
+External facing packages (apps) can ask the di container for things that have been specifically exposed.

+#### Installing New npm Packages to a Workspace Package
+`npm install <npm package> --save -w packages/<project package path>`

+#### Prisma Commands
+You can run prisma commands from the root project with the following command.
+There is a script that handles these commands and will also try to take care of keeping a local .env file in sync with the parent .env file.

+`npm run prisma <prisma command>`

+#### VS Code Typescript Intellisense
+If VS Code intellisense isn't working after some change, the following steps can help:

+1. `npm run build:clean`
+2. `npm run build`
+3. With a typescript file open, open the command palette (maybe ctrl + shift + p), and then select Typescript: Restart TS server

 ## Published Package
 The project can publish several things to help other projects interface with it.
 The core/dtos folder and the infrastructure/data-validations packages can be published which will give access to:
 - the different object types the project is expecting